rjdirisio/pyvibdmc/docs/potentials.rst

         ...
         return v

-This was written with the intention that these models would be evaluated on GPUs, so ``NN_Potential`` does not have multiprocessing support.
+This was written with the intention that these models would be evaluated on GPUs, so ``NN_Potential`` does not have multiprocessing support and is actually a subclass of ``Potential_NoMP``.
 As such, the ``extra_args`` here do not have to be pickleable.
-This infrastructure is not confined to tensorflow, however other ML packages have not been tested within the confines of ``PyVibDMC``
+The potential wrapper is not confined to tensorflow, however other ML packages have not been tested within the confines of ``PyVibDMC``

 Fortran Potentials: F2PY
 -------------------------------------------------------